topbitdu/unidom-certificate-china/ROADMAP.md

 ## v0.4
 1. Improved the Identity Card migration
+2. Improved the validation for the #issuing_authority_name attribute of the Identity Card model to allow blank
-2. Improved the Ruby Gem Specification to depend on unidom-common v0.7
+3. Improved the Ruby Gem Specification to depend on unidom-common v0.7

 ## v0.5
 1. Business License model & migration